owickstrom/wickstrom.tech/_posts/2016-05-15-paramount-color-scheme-for-vim.md

 author: Oskar Wickström
 categories: Programming
 tags: ["vim", "tools"]
+excerpt: "Introducing Paramount, a minimal color scheme for Vim, based on the \"pencil\" and \"off\" color schemes."
 ---

 Having tried a lot of color schemes for editors, especially for Vim, I have